This morning was a typical morning at the gym…

 The root problem is that low intensity exercise has no “afterburn” effect, that is no EPOC as sports scientists like to call it (it stands for excess postexercise oxygen consumption).
 Intense exercise causes your body to ramp up and keep burning calories after you quit.
 The more you challenge your body, the greater the effect.

-So if you do hard intervals that’s good.
+So if you’re not doing volume, you should be doing intensity.
+If you do hard intervals that’s good.
 If you do hard intervals that involve whole-body exercise, that’s great.
 If you also challenge your body muscularly and ask it to build and rebuild muscle tissue, that’s even better.

 None of that applies to lazing along in the “fat burning” zone reading a magazine while sitting on a recumbent bike.
 That will have little long term effect on body composition.
 Unless you do it for two hours or more, it probably does little for endurance unless you’re very unfit to begin with.